 Instructions

 - Make the picadillo.
-Start with 4 tablespoon of sofrito in a hot pan over medium heat.
+Start with 4 tbsp of sofrito in a hot pan over medium heat.
 Once fragrant, add in ground beef and simmer until beef is fully cooked.
 Add the tomato sauce and cook another 10 minutes.
 Add in olives and all seasonings and mix until evenly combined.

 - Make the masa.
 In your food processor, combine the yucca and plantain pieces and pulse until a smooth and consistent dough is formed.
 Add in the achiote oil and sazon and pulse a few more times to combine.